-But his ungainly enthusiam translates into tearing through the garden like a baby elephant, and stalking birds, so I’ve been cutting back a lot of the summer stuff much earlier than usual.
+We’ve been babysitting a cat whose life had been previously confined to indoors.
+His love for his newfound garden kingdom almost matches my own.
+But his ungainly enthusiasm translates into tearing through the garden like a baby elephant, and stalking birds, so I’ve been cutting back a lot of the summer stuff much earlier than usual.

 Depriving him of cover and maybe a bell for his neck should even the odds.